-The nearest airport facility is the Beloit Airport, located at 4046 E. State Rd.
-67, at the southern edge of the Town of Turtle, just outside of the City of Beloit.
+The only airport facility in the Town is the Beloit Airport, located at 4046 E. State Rd.
+67, at the southern edge of the Town, just outside of the City of Beloit.
 It is a private airport, mostly catering to gliders and single-engine airplanes for local, private use.
 It features one asphalt runway, measuring 3300 feet x 50 feet.
 Fuel is sold at the airport, and tie-downs and hangers are available for storage.